+Increased membership and spectator numbers leading to increased revenue.

+Increased opportunities

-- Increased membership and spectator numbers (leading to increased revenue). - Provide opportunities to reach out and work with different businesses, sponsors and partners by reaching more areas and diverse people within the community. - Having women and girls in leadership positions (e.g coaches, umpires, officials and committee and board members) can make sports organisations more dynamic.
-This is because women and girls can bring different experiences, skills, expertise, approaches, views and opinions to the table. - Building stronger, more resilient communities and greater social connections.
+to work with different businesses, sponsors and partners by reaching more areas and diverse people within the community.

+Creating a more dynamic sporting club by having women and girls in leadership positions (e.g. coaches, umpires, officials and committee and board members) as they can bring different experiences, skills, expertise, approaches, views and opinions to the table.

+Building stronger, more resilient communities and greater social connections.